Product of Tensors and Description of Networks: Network characterization in terms of BMP

 which represents a twisted cubic curve in the projective space of tensors of type $2\times 2\times 2$, sitting in the linear space of equations $N_{010}=N_{100}=N_{110}$ and $N_{001}=N_{011}=N_{111}$.

-Note that the left and rigth faces of the tensor both have rank $1$, in correspondence of the fact that $a$ is independent from $b$ given $c$.
+Note that both the left and the rigth faces of the tensor have rank $1$, corresponding to the fact that $c$ is independent of $a$ given $b$.

-If we remove from the network the arrow that joins $c$ and $a$ we obtain a new network as in Fig.\ref{fig:network}.
+If we remove from the network the arrow that joins $b$ and $a$ we obtain a new network as in~\Cref{fig:network}.

-Taking the activation tensor $T_B,T_C$ as above and $T_A=T_B$, we get that the total tensor of the network is given by the BMP of the tensors $A',B',C'$ where $B',C'$ are as above while $A'=f_{01}(T_A)$, i.e.
+Before assigning activation tensors, a total ordering of the nodes, consistent with the partial ordering, must be established.
+We assume the sorting $(a, b, c)$.
+At this point, taking the activation tensor $A_1, A_2$ as above and $A_3=A_1$, we get that the total tensor of the network is given by the BMP $\circ(T_1, T_2, T_3)$, where $T_1 = A'_1$ and $T_2 = A'_2$ are as above and $ T_3 = A'=f_{\{1,2\}}(A_3)$, i.e.